-- 5.4.
-Appendix B sets out the budget for 2023/24 by month, reflecting variations in the timing of costs.
-As detailed in Section 5, this allocation across the year will be used as the basis to set: - variable monthly levy payment schedules (for qualifying larger funders) - the total levy due at the point of transfer and the subsequent reckoning-up process across all funders. - 5.5.
+- 5.5.
+Appendix B sets out the budget for 2024/25 by month, reflecting variations in the timing of costs.
+As detailed in Section 6 below, this allocation across the year will be used as the basis to set: - variable monthly levy payment schedules (for qualifying larger funders) - the total levy due at the point of transfer and the subsequent reckoning-up process across all funders. - 5.6.
 The following items of PSA expenditure are not funded by the levy and are budgeted and reported separately to the PSA Board: - any extraordinary costs arising in relation to the transfer (funded from PSA's retained reserves) - bad debts arising on fines and administrative charges - Code Adjudicatory Panel and oral hearing legal costs (funded by administrative charges).

-6. 2023/24 Levy
+6. 2024/25 Levy

 - 6.1.
 As set out in Code 15 (Section 7, Funding Arrangements), the levy funding model is the way in which providers of content, goods and services charged to a phone bill pay for the cost of regulation of their market, i.e. the PSA operating budget as approved by Ofcom. - 6.2.
 The levy is applied to the actual size of the market, as measured by total outpayments from network operators to their industry clients, i.e. after retaining their network charges from total revenues received.
 Network operators will be advised of the amount of levy we expect them to collect on our behalf, based on: - estimates of their individual outpayments for the year - their subsequent estimated market share - the timing of the PSA operating budget across the year. - 6.3.
-The levy reckoning up process for 2023/24 will either happen in good time ahead of the point of transfer, or after the year end should the transfer be enacted beyond March 2024.
+The levy reckoning up process for 2024/25 will either happen in good time ahead of the point of transfer, or after the year end should the transfer be enacted beyond March 2025.
 In either case, the process will ensure: - there is no over recovery of the budget.
 Depending on timing and the precise nature of the PSA's winding-up activities, the levy will either be fully collected to fund the budget up to the point of transfer, or some small portion of the budget will be funded from PSA retained surplus. - each funder only collects their correct apportionment of the levy on PSA's behalf. - 6.4.
 There are no collected fine charges available to offset the levy requirement from industry.
-Fines collected during 2021/22 were used to replenish the PSA retained surplus depleted during 2020/21, and any fines collected during 2022/23 and 2023/24 will be added to the retained surplus to ensure that there are sufficient funds for the smooth and orderly wind-up of PSA Limited. - 6.5.
-We expect the market size in terms of qualifying outpayments to be £450.0m.
-After allowing for income from Registration and bank interest, the full year PSA budget to be funded by the levy is £3,647,494, which yields a levy % of 0.81% of total outpayments. - 6.6.
-The calculations for 2023/24 are:
+Fines collected during 2021/22 were used to replenish the PSA retained surplus depleted during 2020/21, and any fines collected since then have been added to the retained surplus to ensure that there are sufficient funds for the smooth and orderly winding-up of PSA Limited. - 6.5.
+We expect the market size in terms of qualifying outpayments to be £475.0m.
+After allowing for income from bank interest, the full year PSA budget to be funded by the levy is £3,808,616, which yields a levy % of 0.80% of total outpayments. - 6.6.
+The calculations for 2024/25 are: